Rail Fixed Guideway Public Transportation System State Safety Oversight Formula Grant Program

 Length and Time Phasing of Assistance

-Funds are available until spent.
+Funding apportionment is available to their SSOA the year of apportionment plus two additional years.
+The funding is can be provided in a lump sum to the States and can be drawn down through FTA's financial management system.
 Applicant is required to submit grant applications in FTA’s grant management system, Transit Award Management System (TrAMS).
-Awards are made within the grant management system.
+Awards are made within the grant management system and released through a separate financial management system.

 Who do I contact about this opportunity?